Welcome to the podcast of the Lotus Eaters for Tuesday, the 14th of October, 2025.

 Yeah.

-And that's that's my job.
+And that's my job.

-And now the women are finding themselves in that position and they're like well we don't have enough money.
+And now the women are finding themselves in that position and they're like, well, we don't have enough money.

-Yeah and he was saying that um if you don't show leadership to your dog your dog will see the vacuum and feel the need to fill it in and that's incredibly stressful for the dog, especially if it's a little dog.
+And he was saying that if you don't show leadership to your dog, your dog will see the vacuum and feel the need to fill it in.

-You to you're basically torturing your animal by not providing leadership.
+You're basically torturing your animal by not providing leadership.

 We talk about all the time about not having good leadership in our country.

-And so it's not necessarily um gender specific but you know there might be certain cases where it it rests more on one side or the other I I would like to just stress for the audience that I like both women and dogs.
+So it's not necessarily gender specific, but there might be certain cases where it rests more on one side or the other.

-So that was not a slight against either anyway so the the point that we come to and the the point that she's complaining about is that the return of the male gaze uh the the traditional way that society is run uh is because feminism has failed women.
+Anyway, so the point that we come to, and the point that she's complaining about, is that the return of the male gaze, the traditional way that society is run, is because feminism has failed women.

 It's made them unhappy.

-Let's go to the video comments that's nice and reassuring.
+Let's go to the video comments.

 I know.